Why You Should Add Bangkok to your Indie/RTW Trip

 If you are a first time visitor to Bangkok and Southeast Asia, beginning on Khao San Road may not be a terrible idea, but it's not necessary and you can easily find somewhere less horrific to stay.
-If you're looking for a more authentic Thai experience, take the following tips to heart.
+If you're looking to get away from all the drunk western college kids, take the following tips to heart.

 - Go have a drink on Khao San Road, but don't stay there.
-It's as inauthentic as it gets.
+It's as un-Thai as it gets.

 - Consider staying in an area like Sukhumvit.
 It is more of an expat area and still isn't the most authentic of Thai experiences, but it's much better than Khao San Road, and you still won't be completely overwhelmed.